-Sadly the time has come to wave goodbye to the medieval era in the challenge and now move on quite considerably.
+Sadly the time has come to wave goodbye to the medieval era in the challenge and now we must move on, quite considerably.
 Strange to think that I’ve come so far through time and yet three quarters of the challenge remains.
-Now though, it’s time to hit the tudor Era: Yes… the age of Greedy, Fatty, Squeaky, Shorty, Bitchy and Ugly.
+It’s time for us to hit the Tudor era: Yes… the age of Greedy, Fatty, Squeaky, Shorty, Bitchy and Ugly.
 As nobody has made a film about Greedy, let’s start with Fatty (AKA Henry VIII!) and the worst film of the challenge so far…

 #12: A Man For all Seasons

 - General Opinion: A child of two could write a better film.

 - Review: In 1966 this film won the Academy Award for best picture.
 If this was the best film of 1966, I’d hate to see what the worst one is like.
 For starters it’s about Thomas Moore, Henry VIII’s divorce from Catherine of Aragon and the subsequent break with Rome.
 Or at least that’s what it’s supposed to be about.
 Catherine of Aragon is nowhere in sight.
 Henry only appears for about five minutes and Anne Boleyn for less than one.
 Quite frankly, this is a film where nothing happens.
 Quite literally… Nothing happens for an entire two hours and twenty minutes!
 Events are simply glossed over.
 We don’t see them happening, somebody just occasionally mentions them, usually in passing.
 We don’t see the pope refusing to grant the divorce, we don’t see Parliament debating the act of succession etc. Characters just mention that things have happened.
 It breaks the cardinal rule of Film/TV/Stage writing: SHOW, DON’T TELL!